Can dogs eat yogurt?

 • Xylitol in 'low sugar' brands

-• Added sugar in flavored yogurts
+• Added sugar in flavoured yogurts

 Potential benefits